rogeriochaves/yyyy_mm_dd/README.md

 ## Why?

 When writing some python code for a quick investigation in a notebook, do you also think it's a lot of boilerplate to work with dates?
-Like, to add +1 day to a date?
 Do you always have to google the solution and copy it from stackoverflow because you never remember and just want the most quick and easy solution?

 If you answered yes, then you are going to love this library.
-In yyyy_mm_dd you can work with strings directly, no need to convert back and forth:
+In yyyy_mm_dd you can work with strings directly, no need to convert back and forth, like to add +1 day to a date:

 ```python
 >>> from yyyy_mm_dd import *